Victorian Athletic League: Present day professional footrunning

 Australia's best known footrace is the Stawell Gift, held at Easter since 1878.
-The other major carnival that has been run continuously for more than 100 years is the Burnie Gift in Tasmania.
-It was first run in 1885.
+The other major Victorian carnivals that has been running for more than 100 years are the Maryborough and Wangaratta Carnivals.
+The Burnie Gift in Tasmania has been running since 1885.

+The Wangaratta Gift has been running for 100 plus years since 1919 and like the Stawell Gift has only ever had a three year break for World War Two from 1942 to 1944, while the Maryborough Gift is the only carnival in Victoria to have actually run continuously since 1891.

 The status as the richest carnival was challenged for a time in NSW with the running of the Botany Bay Gift Carnival which, in the 1990s. boasts total prize money of $120,000 and $70,000 for its main race with a $50,000 first prize.
 The excellent event, however, faded from the scene when sponsorship became difficult to maintain.

 The Stawell Carnival has a total prize money pool of $90,000.
-The main race, the Stawell Gift, is over 120m and the winner receives $40, 000.
+The main race, the Stawell Gift, is over 120m and the winner receives $40,000.

 There are many other carnivals and events conducted under handicap foot-running conditions throughout the nation each year.

-Apart from Stawell and Burnie, some of the more famous long-running carnivals are the Bay Sheffield Carnival in South Australia, Bendigo and Ballarat in Victoria, the Christmas Carnivals in North Western Tasmania, and an annual Gift on the Gold Coast in Queensland, Temora and Macksville Carnivals in New South Wales.
+Apart from Stawell, Wangaratta and Burnie, some of the more famous long-running carnivals are the Bay Sheffield Carnival in South Australia, Bendigo and Ballarat in Victoria, the Christmas Carnivals in North Western Tasmania, and an annual Gift on the Gold Coast in Queensland, Temora and Macksville Carnivals in New South Wales.
 Since the late 1980s athletics and the Olympic Games have been 'open', meaning that the so-called amateurs and professionals can all compete together for prize money without being penalised or discriminated against.